Yet, the fun processes involved in creative work are often the aspects that cause it to be regarded as trivial.

 Publishing, just for the fun of it …

-Do you simultaneously take your content business seriously and approach it with levity?
+You can simultaneously take your writing seriously and approach it with levity.

 In the process of executing these three publishing game changers, you’ll draft handcrafted content that attracts the right prospects to your business.